haresfaiez/haresfaiez.github.io/_posts/2017-12-25-virtual-dom-diff.md

 This is the "+1" type.
 While the widget takes control over the patch process, a thunk is used to take control over the diff process.
-A thunk has a render method that takes the previous Virtual dom element (in case there is one) and returns the destination Virtual dom element.
+A thunk has a render method that takes the previous virtual dom element (in case there is one) and returns the destination virtual dom element.
 So, when the source or the destination is a thunk, "virtual-dom" starts by executing its/their "render" method(s).
 Then, it uses the rendered result(s) instead of the element in the diff process.